 No modification, removal or release of the provisions of the plan by the municipality shall be permitted except upon a finding by the municipal authority, following a public hearing called and held in accordance with the provisions of this section, that the same is consistent with the efficient development and preservation of the entire Planned Unit Development, does not adversely affect either the enjoyment of land abutting upon or across a street from the Planned Unit Development or the public interest, and is not granted solely to confer a special benefit upon any person.

-Modification by the Residents: Residents and owners of the Planned Unit Development may, to the extent and in the manner expressly authorized by the provision of the plan, modify, remove or release their rights to enforce the provisions of the plan, but no such action shall affect the right of the municipality to enforce the provisions of the plan in accordance with the provisions of Paragraph 1 of this section.
+Modification by the Residents: Residents and owners of the Planned Unit Development may, to the extent and in the manner expressly authorized by the provisions of the plan, modify, remove or release their rights to enforce the provisions of the plan, but no such action shall affect the right of the municipality to enforce the provisions of the plan in accordance with the provisions of Paragraph 1 of this section.

 SECTION 9.
 AMENDMENTS.
 A Planned Unit Development District ordinance or an approved preliminary or final development plan may be amended in the same manner prescribed in this article for approval of a preliminary or final plan.
-Application for amendment may be by the homeowner’s association or fifty-one (51%) of the owners of the property within the “PUD”.
+Application for amendment may be made by the homeowner’s association or fifty-one (51%) of the owners of the property within the “PUD”.

 SECTION 10.
 PLATTING.
 For un-platted tracts or tracts being re-platted, the approval of the preliminary Planned Unit Development shall be considered as the approval of a preliminary plat.
 To complete the platting process, the applicant need only submit a final plat.
 Said final plat shall be in accordance with the subdivision regulations.